Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 Erica Henry Johnston (who has STUNNING silvers) has a great video about sun damage:

 Yellowing can also be caused by medications, vitamin deficiencies, hormone imbalances, liver disease, etc. So if the common causes listed above can be ruled out, you should consult with your doctor to see if there is a medical cause for the yellowing.

-One of the best ways to remove yellow tones from gray hair is to treat your hair with QuickSilverHair Clay.
+One of the only surefire ways to remove (not just reduce!) yellow tones in your gray hair is to treat your hair with QuickSilverHair Clay.

 QuickSilverHair Clay was invented by one of our own silver sisters, Joli Campbell, and it’s a beautiful frosting-like mask that detoxifies your hair.
 It brightens your silvers and also removes yellow tones.